zhangtreefish/Project-1-for-Full-Stack-Web-Developer-Nanodegree/README.md

 Project Details
 ---------------

-1.Used objected-oriented Python programing to create the list of films (with class defined in media.py, and object instantiated in entertainment.py), used Python's _os_ module to generate html file, and used Python's web-browser controller module _webbrowser_ to serve HTML.
+1.Used object-oriented Python programing to create the list of films (with class defined in media.py, and object instantiated in entertainment.py), used Python's _os_ module to generate html file, and used Python's web-browser controller module _webbrowser_ to serve HTML.